aelzenaar/ncea-notes/unibooks.md

    a lot of the algebra I haven't used for a couple of years.
 I like the ability to open up at a random page and begin to work without needing to read the previous hundred pages; I dislike the confusing text and the inconsistent leaps of logic.
 (512 L26a)

+**Commutative algebra.**
+ * M. F. Atiyah and I. G. Macdonald, _Introduction to Commutative Algebra_.
+Contains most (all?) of the commutative algebra needed for 334/734.
+(512.24 A87i)
+ * David Eisenbud, _Commutative Algebra with a View Toward Algebraic Geometry_.
+Behold, more commutative algebra (512.24 E36).

 **Category theory.**
  * William Lawvere and Stephen Schanuel, _Conceptual Mathematics_.
 The ambiguous title hides that this is a book on